Slncllloy/Viewer/README.md

 The programm send screen capture to server and register keyboard and mouse input

-Pragramm use TCP protocal and can send more then 6 000 000 bites per scriin flames bu if you have internet speed 10mb/sec you can set resolution value, this value settings after start server and sending to client
+Pragramm use TCP protocal and can send more then 6 000 000 bites per scriin flames bu if you have internet speed 10mb/sec you can set resolution value, this value settings after start server and sends to client

 Some problems: OS only Windows, Can register left mouse in console HWND